Want to greet your guests outside? Learn how to make this 'Oh Hello Porch Sign' with a wood plank, MakerX tools, and some paint.

 Painting the Sign:

 Paint the entire front of the sign with a whitewash.
-This allows the grain of the wood to be seen through the white paint.
+This allows the wood grain to be seen through the white paint.

-I don't have exact measurements for the whitewash mixture, but basically, you want to add a bit of water to your white acrylic paint to thin it out.
+I don't have exact measurements for the whitewash mixture, but you should add a bit of water to thin the white acrylic paint.

-Paint a bit on the sign to see if it is the right consistency.
+Paint a bit on the sign to see if it is consistent.
 If it to too light add more paint, if it is too thick add more water.

-I did two coats of the white-washed paint, letting it dry between each coat.
+I applied two coats of whitewashed paint, letting each coat dry between each one.
 Make sure to paint the trim and the edges of the sign.

 Grab the Free SVG: